bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Cheatsheet.md

 This github.com/bcgov Cheatsheet covers:

 - a few things to help when you are just starting out
-- things to touch base with *every time* you open or contribute to repository as a BC Government employee
+- things to touch base with *every time* you open or contribute to a code repository as a BC Government employee

-All BC Government employees working in bcgov or bcgov-c GitHub should be familiar with the [**GitHub in the BC Government** section of the BC Developer Guide](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/)
+All BC Government employees working in bcgov (or bcgov-c) GitHub should be familiar with the [**GitHub in the BC Government** section of the BC Developer Guide](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/)

 ### Joining github.com/bcgov
 - Create a GitHub account and ensure your [work email is the primary or an alternative email associated with your account](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account)